MikeCook9994/5th-Edition-Hombrew/Subclasses/Wizard/Arcane Brawler.md

 * Your mage hand can carry 5 pounds for each point of your Intelligence score.
 * When you cast the spell, you can command the hand as part of casting of the spell.

+Additionally, you can command your mage hand to make an unarmed strike against targets within 5 feet of it.
+When you do so, make a melee spell attack against the target.
+On a hit, the target suffers 1d6 + your Intelligence modifier force damage.
+This damage increases by 1d6 at 5th (2d6), 11th (3d6), and 17th (4d6) levels.

 ## Hit ‘em with a Left

 *2nd Level Arcane Brawler Feature*

-You can command your mage hand to make an unarmed strike against targets within 5 feet of it.
-When you choose to do so, make a melee spell attack against the target.
-On a hit, the target suffers 1d6 + your Intelligence modifier force damage.
-This damage increases by 1d6 at 5th (2d6), 11th (3d6), and 17th (4d6) levels.

-Additionally, when you use your action to cast a spell of first level or higher or to command your mage hand, you can use your bonus action to command your mage hand to make a single unarmed strike.
+When you use your action to cast a spell of first level or higher or to command your mage hand, you can use your bonus action to command your mage hand to make a single unarmed strike.

 ## And then a Right